 Star Wars Decorations and Music

 It’s time to turn your party space into that faraway galaxy.
 Dark blue construction paper with stars can cover the walls with a tablecloth matching, the more you can transform the space the better.
 There are no shortages of cardboard cutouts of the various characters from the movies available at party stores or online.
 Set a few up to create the mood and encourage photo ops; Darth Vader is always a favorite.
 In the background, you can have the soundtrack from the movies playing to take it to a higher level.
 Worried that the bombastic John Williams theme will get the kids too hyper?
-Give everything a litter touch by downloading Baby Wars on iTunes.
+Give everything a litter touch by downloading Baby Wars on Apple Music.
 It’s all the same Star Wars music, but lullaby style.

 Star Wars Party Favors